Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

-Observe that such a building would consist of \begin{itemize} \item a top level in $M \setminus \io(E_\sk)$, possibly nodal and disconnected \item some nonnegative number of symplectization levels in $\R \times \bdy E_\sk$. \end{itemize} Let us formally glue together all the symplectization levels along paired Reeb orbit ends, resulting in a collection of matched components $C_1,...,C_c$ in $\R \times \bdy E_\sk$.
+Observe that such a building would consist of \begin{itemize} \item a top level in $M \setminus \io(E_\sk)$, possibly nodal or disconnected or multiply covered \item some nonnegative number of symplectization levels in $\R \times \bdy E_\sk$. \end{itemize} Let us formally glue together all the symplectization levels along paired Reeb orbit ends, resulting in a collection of matched components $C_1,...,C_c$ in $\R \times \bdy E_\sk$.

 The index of any component $C$ in $M \setminus \io(E_\sk)$ is nonnegative, and strictly positive unless $C$ is simple.
 Indeed, if $C$ is a $\kappa$-fold cover of its underlying simple curve $\ovl{C}$, then we have from \eqref{eq:Aind} that